masanorihirano/slack_transfer/docs/source/user_guide/cli.rst

     :code:`--downloader_token DOWNLOADER_TOKEN, -td DOWNLOADER_TOKEN`
         Download token obtained from slack (the original workspace).
 Starts with `xoxb-` :code:`--channel_names CHANNEL_NAMES`
-        channel names you want to check the total volume of files.
+        channel names you want to download.
 If not set, set to all available channels.
 Set by comma-separation for multiple inputs.
 For example, `general,random`